-XpSetAttributes - set or update an attribute pool in the specified print context context The print context in which an attribute pool is to be set.
+XpSetAttributes - set or update an attribute pool in the specified print context display Specifies a pointer to the Display structure; returned from XOpenDisplay . context The print context in which an attribute pool is to be set. type Specifies the type of the attribute pool to be set. pool An attribute pool represented as a resource string.
+String encoded in COMPOUND_TEXT. replacement_rule One of XPAttrReplace or XPAttrMerge.